-The protocol was applied to determine the provenance of raw material used for carved lapis lazuli artefacts kept at the Egyptian Museum of Florence, the second most important Egyptian museum in Italy, second only to the museum of Turin.
+Egyptian museum in Italy, second only to the museum of Turin.
 The collection in Florence has a great historical value and includes several lapis lazuli pendants, scarabs, small statuettes and amulets ascribable mainly to the first millennium BC.
 Following the protocol, 11 of these artefacts were analysed by means of IBA techniques.
 Results ascribe the raw material to the Afghan quarry district.

-Keywords Lapis lazuli · Provenance · Ancient Egypt · Archaeometry · μ-PIXE · Ionoluminescence
+Keywords Lapis lazuli \cdot Provenance \cdot Ancient Egypt \cdot Archaeometry $\cdot \mu$ -PIXE \cdot Ionoluminescence